ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 I believe understanding how things work give you a greater enjoyment by being more competent at what you do.

-I probably mentioned how Svelte uses signals for reactivity, but signals aren't unique to Svelte!
-You can find them in other frameworks like Angular, Solid, Vue, Qwik, and more.
+I mentioned how Svelte uses signals for reactivity, but signals aren't unique to Svelte!
+You can find them in other frameworks like Angular, Solid, Vue, and Qwik.
 There's even a [proposal to add signals to JavaScript](https://github.com/tc39/proposal-signals) itself.

 So far we learned that assignments cause updates in Svelte.
 There's nothing special about `=` though!
 It just creates a function call to update the value: